johnrbrooks/Sudoku-Game/README.md

 # Sudoku-Game
-A browser playable Sudoku Game and Generator.
+A browser playable Sudoku Game.

 ## Goal
 Create a responsive web app to generate Sudoku puzzles and allow the user to play and complete them.